 - Preheat oven to 375°F.

-- In a large bowl, toss together peaches, brown sugar, tapioca starch, and vanilla extract.
+- In a large bowl, prepare the filling.
+Toss together peaches, brown sugar, corn starch, and vanilla extract.
 Pour the peaches into a 2-quart baking dish, pan, or pie pan (I used a 10-inch deep dish pie pan).
 Evenly place butter chunks over the top.
 Place pan on a large baking sheet to catch leaks, and bake peaches for 20 minutes, until beginning to soften.

 - Meanwhile, combine rolled oats, almond flour, sweet rice flour, oat flour, corn starch, sugar, baking powder, and salt in the bowl of a stand mixer or a large mixing bowl and whisk to combine.
 Add the cold butter and vanilla extract and, if using a stand mixer, beat with the paddle attachment on medium speed until the dough clumps together when pinched.
 If working by hand, cut in the butter by hand or with a pastry cutter and mix until the butter incorporates and the dough clumps together when pinched.